tkzic/maxradio/README.txt

 maxsdr5c.mxf (for collective)
 maxsdr5c (for app)

-If you can't find that file name look for a newer version, for example, maxsdr5d.
+If you can't find that file name look for a newer version with a higher letter of the alphabet, for example, maxsdr5d.

 Tutorial patches and documentation are in the tutorial folder.
 If you move them somewhere else, you'll still need to have the main folder (described above) in your max user filepath - because the main folder contains patches and externals required by the tutorials.
 -------------------------------------------------------------------